sakilk130/50-days-of-javascript/README.md

 ## Day 27 - Scroll Indicator

 This is a simple scroll indicator that shows the percentage of the page that has been scrolled.

+## Day 28 - Newsletter Form on Scroll

+This is a simple newsletter form that appears on scroll.
+It is built with HTML, CSS and JavaScript.